Phileosopher/toolbox/README.md

 3. Any classes or sub-classes of tool I may have missed.
 4. Something that should be removed due to a scandal involved, politicization, or was hacked, preferably with a more open-source alternative.

-If you like what you see, feel free to fork, or visit [my website](https://stucky.tech) for other useful things.
+If you like what you see, [check out my other useful things](https://stucky.tech/creations).